lukasbrunnerjku/wildfire-detection/README.md

 We assign each of the 4 GPUs 16 CPUs and generate 3500 images using a batch size of 32 per GPU to run the inference code.
 The output is saved to /mnt/data/wildfire/synthetic/generated, in a next step we can produce images with different environment temperatures by a heuristic augmentation strategy.
 With a batch size of 16 the GPU memory consumption is already a bit over 24 Gigabyte on the GPU with rank 0 (18 Gigabyte on the others).

-Augmenting the generated images automatically for a range of specified ambient temperatures can be done with
+Augmenting the generated images automatically for a range of specified ambient temperatures, this can be done with

 ```
 python -m src.scripts.multi_augment
 ```

+Under src/configs/multi_augment.yaml you can find the configuration possibilities of the augmentation strategy.

 ## Running Analytics and Visualizations